-TRUVADA for PrEP can help reduce the risk of getting HIV-1 infection when used with safer sex practices.
+TRUVADA for PrEP is used together with safer sex practices to help reduce the risk of getting HIV-1 through sex.
 You cannot take TRUVADA for PrEP if you are HIV-positive or if you do not know your HIV-1 status.

 What is PrEP?

 PrEP is short for pre-exposure prophylaxis.
 PrEP is taking prescription medicine before coming into contact with HIV-1.
 This, in combination with safer sex practices, can help lower the chance of getting HIV-1 infection.

 TRUVADA for PrEP is only for HIV-negative adults

 at high risk of getting HIV-1 from sex.